top of page

 For 'Skeuomorph' Canal Boat Contemporary headed to dry land, temporarily mooring in the Greatorex Street Gallery in Whitechapel, in order to show larger works.

-Curated by Pushka
+Curated by Pushka and Dido Hallett.

 26th June - 2nd July